ripple/vault-pki-formula/README.md

 configured on the Salt master (see Vault PKI Runner docs for details).

 **TLDR;**
+- ```vault_pki checkgen``` is safe to run.
+Once up to date certificates are in place it simply verifies the certificate age and exits.
+If the certificates are too old, or missing, it requests new ones.
-- Minions receive a certificate for their minion id, which should be the hostname but make sure your Salt minion deployment agrees.
+- Minions receive a certificate for their Salt minion id, which should be the hostname but make sure your Salt minion deployment agrees.
-- Any SANs or IPSANs you wish to apply must be specified in the Vault PKI overrides file on the Salt master (can be on a hostname or on a minion pattern basis).
+- Any SANs or IPSANs you wish to apply must be specified in the Vault PKI overrides file on the Salt master (on a hostname or a minion pattern basis).
 - Validity periods are also determined from a default setting on the Salt master, or are overridden in aforementioned overrides file.
+- Post-Activation scripts can be setup to kick any server that needs to know about a new certificate being delivered.
-- Certificates are delivered asyncronously and may take 10-15 seconds to arrive (```vault_pki```, currently, does not block and wait for them).
+- Certificates are delivered asyncronously and may take up to 10-15 seconds to arrive (```vault_pki checkgen```, currently, does not block and wait for them and instead logs the certificate request was sent and exits).

 **Always configure servers to use the keys and certificates in the
 ```/etc/vault_pki/live/$hostname``` directory.**